Vortex lattice in spin-imbalanced unitary Fermi gas: Impact of the trapping potential geometry

 In Fig.~\ref{fig:comp_vort} we present the normalized vortex numbers defined as $\tilde{N}_v(\delta)=\frac{N_{v}(\delta)}{N_{v,\mathrm{max}}}$ for different systems, including also experimental results for the harmonic trap.
 On qualitative level, experimental and simulated number of vortices as a function of the population imbalance agrees well.
 The fact that the data series from simulation is slightly above the experimental data does not necessarily mean that the DFT model is incorrect at quantitative level.
 While in the simulation we can count number of vortices accurately, in the experiment vortices close to the cloud boundary are gradually lost during the expansion~\cite{Schunck2007}.
 That would lead to an underestimation of the number of vortices.
 Especially for higher population imbalances, where they are not easily distinguishable due to the presence of unpaired particles in the vortex cores.

-The change of the external potential vastly affects the vortex number as a function of the population imbalance, see result for the box trap.
+The change of the external potential vastly affects the vortex number as a function of the population imbalance, see the result for the box trap.
 There is a sharp decrease in $\tilde{N}_v$ between the values $\delta=18$ and $39\%$.
-Up to $\delta=18\%$ almost the whole box is in superfluid state, and above the spin-polarized region start to develop in the center.
-At $\delta=39\%$ the remaining superfluid region close to the boundary becomes to small to accommodate any vortices.
+Up to $\delta=18\%$ almost the whole box is in a superfluid state, and above the spin-polarized region starts to develop in the center.
+At $\delta=39\%$, the remaining superfluid region close to the boundary becomes too small to accommodate any vortices.